-Every Saturday for the past 11 years or so St Andrew’s has been running a busy weekly brunch project for those men and women who are homeless or particularly vulnerable in the area.
+Every Saturday for over a decade St Andrew’s has been running a busy weekly brunch project for those men and women who are homeless or particularly vulnerable in the area.

 Due to the pandemic we are running a TAKE AWAY service only – doors open from 9am to 11am.
 We serve a hot main course, sandwiches, snacks and drinks in disposable containers.
 We also offer a shower (with towels and toiletries provided) for around 12 people one by one throughout the morning.

-We are immensely grateful to our wonderful sponsors - HG Walter the Family Butcher, Waitrose, Tesco and United in Hammersmith & Fulham - as well as the pupils from Fulham Prep School and the individuals who generously donate.
+We are immensely grateful to our wonderful sponsors - HG Walter the Family Butcher, Waitrose, Tesco, City Harvest and United in Hammersmith & Fulham - as well as the pupils from Fulham School and the individuals who generously donate.

 Costs have increased during this time because of the need to buy disposable containers, (bags, tubs, cutlery, cups etc) so we would be very grateful for any donations to this valuable work.